- 94

 Documents

 **Jean-Christophe Mayer** is a Research Professor employed by the French National Centre for Scientific Research (CNRS).
-He is also a member and the deputy head of the Institute for Research on the Renaissance, the Neo-classical Age and the Enlightenment (IRCL) at Université Paul Valéry, Montpellier.
+He is also a member of the Institute for Research on the Renaissance, the Neo-classical Age and the Enlightenment (IRCL) at Université Paul Valéry, Montpellier.

 He is the author of *Shakespeare’s Hybrid Faith—History, Religion and the Stage* (Palgrave, 2006) and of *Shakespeare et la postmodernité: Essais sur l’Auteur, le Religieux, l’Histoire et le Lecteur* (Peter Lang 2012).
 He has edited *Breaking the Silence on the Succession: A Sourcebook of Manuscripts and Rare Texts* (Montpellier UP, 2003) and has published an edition and translation of Henry Porter’s *Two Angry Women of Abington* (Pléiade, Gallimard, 2010).
 He has also edited several collections of essays, including most recently *Representing France and the French in Early Modern English Drama* (U of Delaware Press, 2008) and *Shakespearean Configurations* (*Early Modern Literary Studies*, Special Issue 21).